 So — It’s single digits outside in the morning when you’re ready to leave for work.
 You go out and open the garage door and then start up your car and leave it parked in the garage.
 You got back inside and finish getting ready for your day — make your kids lunches, finish getting dressed, grab a quick bite for breakfast, whatever you do.
 Meanwhile, your car is running and carbon monoxide is filling up your garage.

 You are ready to go and you grab all your stuff and you grab the door handle to the garage door and open.
 Your house becomes filled with carbon monoxide fumes, and you don’t even know.
 Do you want Mr. Whiskers or the twin Yorkie’s Bailey and Buster to be inside with those fumes after you’ve left for work?
 Poor Mr. Whiskers.

 Ah, the smell of a live fur tree!
 There is nothing like it.
 But remember – these things are alive.
 They need to be watered.
-Chief Sims says to keep your live Christmas trees well hydrated — ever try to start a fire with wet wood?
+Keep your live Christmas trees well hydrated — ever try to start a fire with wet wood?